© 2025 All Rights reserved WUSF

 Blaise Ingolia at a news conference in Manatee County

-The latest example came Thursday, when Florida Chief Financial Officer Blaise Ingoglia said his audit showed Manatee County is spending $112 million more than they think it should.
+The latest example came Thursday, when Florida Chief Financial Officer Blaise Ingoglia said an audit showed Manatee County spent $112 million more than it should during the last fiscal year.
+That included needed increases for public safety.

-Manatee is one of seven local governments targeted by his audits.
-Other targets include Orange County, Hillsborough County, Broward County and the city of Jacksonville.
+Manatee is one of seven local governments targeted by the state's his audits.
+Others include Orange County, Hillsborough County, Broward County and the city of Jacksonville.

 "That is $1 billion that belong in the hands of you, the taxpayers, and not in the hands of government," Ingoglia said.
 "That is $1 billion of property tax cuts they could have given you this year and could have easily done that in our opinion with zero cuts to services."